parseworks/parseworks/README.md

 ### Left-Recursion Handling

 Left-recursive grammars are traditionally challenging for recursive-descent parsers. `parseWorks` includes a mechanism to detect and handle left-recursion safely, ensuring parsers remain performant.
+This is done by having, by default, parsers track the index that they are about to parse, and if parse fails to advance the index on the next execution of that specific parser.
+Will return a Failure with a message indicating that the parser is stuck in a loop.

+### Looping Empty Input Detection
+This issue occurs when you have two parsers nested parsers that can succeed with no consumption of input.
+If the top level parser is iterative, this can lead to infinite loops.
+To prevent this, `parseWorks` will detect when a parser in a loop fails to proceed and return a Failure with a message indicating that the parser is stuck in a loop.

 ---